Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Open Research Challenges

 \subsection{Security of Distributed and Near-Field ISAC}

-Distributed ISAC (DISAC) emerges as a technological leap from single-node ISAC systems by enabling multi-view sensing, wider coverage and improved robustness against blockages.
-In DISAC networks, the requirement for coordination among heterogeneous nodes due to exchange of CSI, sensing results and synchronization signals can significantly enlarge the attack surface, and amplify latency and privacy risks.
-A promising direction to explore in future studies is the design of cooperative, privacy-preserving multi-domain defense schemes and lightweight trust mechanisms that maintain sensing accuracy and communication reliability across distributed nodes (e.g., resilience against few compromised nodes).
-Similar to DISAC, near-field ISAC with extremely large MIMO arrays introduces unique security risks due to spherical wavefronts and range-angle coupling.
-Adversaries can exploit focal-zone hot spots induced by finite-depth near-field beamforming to capture concentrated signal energy (passive attack) and perturb the focus point away from targets/UEs (active attack).
-Possible mitigations include robust near-field beamforming under security and privacy constraints, accounting for focal point perturbations and side-lobe leakage.
+Distributed ISAC (DISAC) extends single-node ISAC by enabling multi-view sensing, wider coverage and improved robustness to blockage, but the required exchange of CSI, sensing results and synchronization signals also enlarges the attack surface and increases latency and privacy risks.
+Future work should focus on cooperative, privacy-preserving defenses, lightweight trust mechanisms and robustness against a small number of compromised nodes.
+Similar to DISAC, near-field ISAC with extremely large arrays introduces unique security risks due to spherical wavefronts and range-angle coupling.
+Adversaries may benefit from concentrated signal energy and perturb the focus point away from the intended target or UE.
+Possible mitigations include robust near-field beamforming under security and privacy constraints, accounting for focal point perturbations.